agkozak/zsh-z/README.md

 - July 29, 2021
     + Temporarily disabling the use of `print -v`, which was mangling CJK multibyte strings.
 - July 27, 2021
-    + Internal escaping of path names now works with older versions of ZSH.
+    + Internal escaping of path names now works with older versions of Zsh.
     + Zsh-z now detects and discards any incomplete or incorrectly formatted database entries.
 - July 10, 2021
     + Setting `ZSHZ_TRAILING_SLASH=1` makes it so that a search pattern ending in `/` can match the end of a path; e.g. `z foo/` can match `/path/to/foo`.